 Language and social skills are taught through intensive educational programs and behavioural therapies.
 Speech pathology focuses on developing communication and social skills.
 Occupational therapy concentrates on sensory motor development, such as learning play and fine motor skills, as well as how to cope in social situations.

 Public and private schooling options are available for children with autism.
 Find out more about schooling options on the Autism Awareness website.

 Sometimes claims are made about treatments that are misleading.
 Avoid treatments that offer a ‘cure’ or ‘recovery’ as there is no evidence to support these claims.
 Ensure that the treatments and supports you choose are informed by evidence.

-Having an autistic child or sibling can be very difficult to cope with and there are support services, such as counselling and respite, available for parents and siblings.
+Having an autistic child or sibling can, at times, be a challenging experience, but there are support services, such as counselling and respite, available both to parents and siblings.

 Autism Awareness Australia provides self-care tips and helpful links and resources.